aCeTotal/hypr-arch/README.md

 These scripts installs my system with Arch Linux and Hyprland.
 Configured for maximum performance with Nvidia GPUs.
-(AMD and Intel GPU does work aswell)
+(AMD and Intel GPU does work aswell) - IMPORTANT: WORK-IN-PROGRESS - but works great!

 1. Download the latest image of Arch Linux and place it on a memory stick with Ventoy or similar.